Dr Catherine Han

 Title or Designation

-Medical Oncologist - Cancers of the Gastrointestinal tract, Breast, Head & Neck and Brain, and ocular melanoma.
+Medical Oncologist - Gastrointestinal, Breast, Head & Neck and Brain cancers, and ocular melanoma.

 PhD & Clinical research training (University of Auckland)

 Full NZ Registration Date